Skip to main content

 How it works

-Produce a legally compliant holiday let fire risk assessment in three steps.
+Your holiday let assessment in three steps

-Step 1
+1

 Complete the assessment

-Step 2
+2

-Review findings & action plan
+Review your action plan

 FRASafe generates a prioritised action plan for any deficiencies found.
 Review, sign your declarations, and pay £45 to generate your report.

-Step 3
+3

 Download your PDF report